 100% Coursework Assessments

 Verity Graham has begun her teaching career full of experience, skills and knowledge gained during her placements and taking advantage of paid mentoring opportunities.

 The school offers a programme of continuing professional development for newly qualified teachers and serving teachers.
-Graduates may also consider pursuing their studies further on the MA Education programme.
+Graduates may also consider pursuing their studies further on the MA Education or MTL programmes.